cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 values for the custom loss function.
 Using the corresponding weights did not lead to that problem anymore.
 This is probably due to things being cached in the background and after changes are made tensorflow becomes confused.

+**CuPy vs numpy**:
+- initial trials showed a decline in performance when generating the dataset (X_tensor) when using `cupy` probably due to the GPU overhead.
+- `cupy` is essentially the GPU version of `numpy`.
+It still has some pecularities about it though...
+- normally, `import cupy as np` is preferred as the API is basically the same as numpy.
+- `cupy` requires cupy arrays instead of lists though.
+Thus: if myList is a python list, numpy usually has no trouble with it.
+On the other hand, cupy requires a conversion (myList = cupy.asarray(myList)) to perform other operations such as swapaxes etc.
+- `cupy` and `numpy` can often interfere with each other.
+It was only meant to speedup data preparation time.
+If in doubt, simply use `numpy`.

 **tf.float32/64**:
 - there are some issues around tf.float64, so tf.float32 has been used instead where applicable